j5ik2o/thread-weaver/slide/presentation.md

 # Example for akka.conf(1/2)

-- Sample Configuration for Production
+- Example configuration for Production

 ```scala
 akka {